QuBenhao/LeetCode/problems/problems_2806/problem.md

 # 2806.
-Account Balance After Rounded Purchase
+Account Balance After Rounded Purchase [Rating: 1214.70]

 <p>Initially, you have a bank account balance of <code>100</code> dollars.</p>